imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 Here are the steps:

 1. The client-side application initiates a request to the backend to obtain [JSON Web Token (JWT)](secure-client-side-file-upload.md#json-web-token-jwt-for-client-side-file-upload).
 This request should be made to a secure API endpoint accessible only to authenticated users, safeguarding your ImageKit Media library from unauthorized access.
 2. The `token` is generated on the backend using the [private API key](../api-introduction/api-keys.md#private-key).
-This is explained below with example.
+This is explained below with an example.
 3. The client-side application then includes the `token` in the payload of the upload API request.

 {% hint style="danger" %}